-KBL and BBL are committed to creating a sustainable supply chain and to working with suppliers to help them improve their working practices to meet our standards.
-In this regard, we have developed and agreed our Supplier Guiding Principles Policy with suppliers to ensure minimum standards are adhered to within our value chain and acknowledged and respected by our suppliers.
+KBL and BBL are committed to creating a sustainable supply chain and to working with suppliers to help them improve their working practices in order to meet our standards.
+In this regard, KBL has engaged key suppliers within our value chain to ensure that there is adherence to the company's Supplier Guiding Principles that address key areas such as business ethics and adherence to legislation, whilst also ensuring that there is continuity of supply in the long term.

-Our Supplier Guiding Principles Policy covers key areas regarding compliance to Botswana laws and regulations, safety, health and the environment, business conduct and ethics as well as compulsory membership of our supplier partnership program that seeks to achieve improvements in quality, cost and service levels.

-This policy applies to all KBL and BBL suppliers and service providers and provides a framework governing the appropriate conduct of our suppliers.
+Our Supplier Guiding Principles Policy covers key areas regarding compliance to Botswana laws and regulations, safety, health and the environment, business conduct and ethics as well as compulsory membership of our supplier partnership program that seeks to achieve improvements in quality, cost efficiency and service levels.
+This policy applies to all KBL suppliers and service providers and provides a framework governing the appropriate conduct of our suppliers.
+This initiative will be extended to BBL suppliers in the medium term.

-All spending for services valued at P 50,000 or more which are non-stock were routed through the Group Tender Committee to ensure transparency and adherence to our corporate governance principles.
-Despite this being a relatively new initiative, there has been a significant improvement in this area as compared to previous year as more employees are complying with the policies and procedures following awareness presentations that were held during the year.
+All spending for services valued at P50,000 or more which are non-stock were routed through the Group Tender Committee to ensure transparency and adherence to our corporate governance principles.
+Despite this being a relatively new initiative, there has been a significant improvement in this area compared to prior year as more employees are complying with the policies and procedures following awareness presentations that have become a key feature to ensure continuous improvement.

-Local spend has increased by 4.5% from P 110,889,271 in 2010 to P 115,919,638 this year.
-Last year the Procurement Department structure for BBL was finalised and the company is now fully resourced to maximise corporate governance. cost savings and value-adds.
+Local spend has increased from P159,043,882 to P220,592,785, a 38.7% increase from previous year.
+The Procurement Department structure for BBL is now fully resourced to maximise corporate governance, cost savings and value creation to both internal and external stakeholders.